Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ## Telnet

-Since I now knew the switch was working and basic networking functionality was running as evidenced by the `ICMP` packet I decided to check if there wasn't also an `ssh` port open.
+Since I now had proof that the switch was working properly, and that the basic networking features were running as evidenced by the `ICMP` packet
+I decided to check if there wasn't also an `ssh` port open.

-At this point I connected the switch to my home's router and started scanning my network using `nmap` see at what IP it was going to be attributed.
+At this point I connected the switch to my home's router and started scanning my network using `nmap`, to see if the switch had an assigned IP.

 ```sh
 pitchu /dev/serial >nmap -sn 192.168.4.0/24